rbocchinfuso/aqi/README.md

 > The two streaming services that I have configured are <a href="https://www.initialstate.com/" target="_blank">Initial State</a> and <a href="https://io.adafruit.com/" target="_blank">adafruit.io</a>.
 There are many other options available, you will just need to make the necessary code modifications.

 #### Alerting
-> I like <a href="https://pushover.net/" target="_blank">Pushover</a> and this is the service I have configure in the code.
+> I like <a href="https://pushover.net/" target="_blank">Pushover</a> and this is the service I have configured in the code.
 Again there are many other options available, you will just need to make the necessary code modifications.

 ## Installation
 ### Get the code from GitHub